 - Total Coal Resources across all of Stanmore Coal's tenements total 1.7 billion tonnes.
 Total Coal Reserves formally declared and published total 167 million tonnes.

 Isaac Plains East

-The Burton Range Thrust Fault is responsible for repeating (bringing back to near surface) the LHD seam.
-This is the same seam that is presently open-cut mined in Isaac Plains.
+- The Burton Range Thrust Fault is responsible for repeating (bringing back to near surface) the LHD seam.
+This is the same seam that was open-cut mined in Isaac Plains.

-In the LHD seam sub-crop zone, the depth of weathering average is 16.9m.
+- In the LHD seam sub-crop zone, the depth of weathering average is approximately 15m.

 - Over 400 exploration holes have been drilled.

 - Over 30km of 2D seismic has been completed as well as an extensive 3D seismic programme to support the underground mining plans.